 FSANZ regularly monitors levels of contaminants in a range of foods through the Australian Total Diet Study (ATDS) and targeted surveys.

-The 23rd ATDS included testing of total and inorganic arsenic in a range of foods.
+Both the 23rd and 25th ATDS included testing of total and inorganic arsenic in a range of foods.
 A similar survey is carried out in New Zealand.

 In addition, several targeted surveys that have been undertaken by FSANZ in recent years relate to the monitoring of inorganic arsenic in seaweed (2013), total and inorganic arsenic in apple and pear juice (2014), and tin, lead and arsenic in tinned fruits (2015).